Tejaswanth2406/Mumcare-AI-/README.md

-# MumzWorld AI — AI-Native Decision Engine for Mumzworld
+# Mumcare AI — AI-Native Decision Engine.

-> **Mumzworld AI-Native Intern Assessment** — Track A: AI Engineering Intern
-> Problem selection, building a working prototype, and proving it works.

 ## 🎯 Overview

-**MumzWorld AI** is an AI-powered decision engine that transforms how mothers and caregivers shop for products.
+**Mumcare AI** is an AI-powered decision engine that transforms how mothers and caregivers shop for products.
 Instead of navigating filters and categories, users simply describe their needs in natural language and receive structured, empathetic, and actionable product recommendations with guidance.

 **The Problem:** Mothers struggle with product decisions due to:
 - **Lack of clarity** about what they need